-But Penguin’s exploding octopus wasn’t actually included in the initial script, because the initial script called for a giant exploding umbrella.
-The giant umbrella that would’ve been used for this scene had been destroyed after the episodes “Fine Feathered Finks” and “Penguin A Jinx.”
-Which as I mentioned earlier were based on Batman #169 “Partners in Plunder.”
+The henchman that was launched out of Penguin’s hideout after landing on The Joker’s Jack in the Box landed in the waiting arms of Penguin’s Exploding Octopus.
+This idea wasn’t included in the initial script, in the initial script, it was actually a Giant Exploding Umbrella that was used instead.
+But the Giant Umbrella that would’ve been used for this scene had been destroyed after the episodes “Fine Feathered Finks” and “Penguin A Jinx.”
+Which, as I mentioned earlier were based on Batman #169 “Partners in Plunder.”

-So William Dozier and Co decided to go with Penguin’s exploding octopus which saved money as it was never shown on screen, but it wouldn’t be the first time that Batman and Robin had been thrown into a deathtrap with an octopus.
-Although the one in ‘The Island of 1,000 Traps’ (Batman #139, April 1961) wasn’t an explodable one like the one in this movie is.
+The producers of the series decided to go with Penguin’s Exploding Octopus, which saved money as it was never shown on screen, but it wouldn’t be the first time that Batman and Robin had been thrown into a death trap with an octopus.
+Although the one in ‘The Island of 1,000 Traps’ (Batman #139, April 1961) wasn’t an exploidable one like the one in this movie is.

-The dehydration effect is incredibly primitive by todays standards, because it was before morphing on a cgi computer, so you just have a silly light and you cut to a pile of stuff on the floor.
+The dehydration effect is incredibly primitive by today’s standards, because it was before morphing on a cgi computer, so you just have a silly light and you cut to a pile of stuff on the floor.
 It’s funny for that reason alone I can assure you I wasn’t in on this production stuff, but I’m sure that if people could’ve thought of something more elaborate, and they could’ve done it they would’ve.
 But it is in the style of the comic book.
-(Lorenzo Semple, Jnr’s., Batman: The Movie Special Edition Blu-ray Commentary Track)
+(Commentary Track by Screenwriter Lorenzo Semple, Jnr – The Special Edition Blu-ray of Batman: The Movie)

-Now as goofy as it may have looked the Bat-climb was true to the comics, as the grapnel hook that Batman uses in later interpretations hadn’t been incorporated into the comics yet.
-Therefore Batman would get around by hooking his silken rope onto a surface and would then climb onto\or up a building.
+As goofy as it may have looked the Bat-climb was true to the comics, the grapnel hook that Batman uses in later interpretations hadn’t been incorporated into the comics yet.
+Therefore, Batman would get around by hooking his silken rope onto something and would then climb onto\or up a building.

-Because we are more used to seeing Batman as a serious crime-fighter, the idea of seeing him running around with a bomb will seem rather silly to some people.
+We are more used to seeing Batman as a serious crime-fighter, so the idea of seeing him running around with a bomb will seem rather silly to most of us.
 But even in the comics during the “New Look” era, Batman was still being written in stories that included fantastical elements.
-For example in Detective Comics #339, May 1965, Batman had to hold a man that had been turned into a gorilla over his head for as long as possible, just so that he could deactivate a bomb that was strapped to the body of this man that had been turned into a gorilla.
+For example, in Detective Comics #339, May 1965, Batman had to hold a man that had been turned into a gorilla over his head for as long as possible, just so that he could deactivate a bomb that was strapped to the body of this man that had been turned into a gorilla.

-What Batman and Robin didn’t know though is that Penguin wasn’t coming alone, as he managed to smuggle his dehydrated henchmen into the Batcave with him.
-This wouldn’t be the first time that a villain had gotten into the Batcave through unauthorized means; a villain called Dr. Doom in “The Thousand and one trophies of Batman” (Detective Comics 158, April 1950) unbeknownst to Batman and Robin had hidden in a sarcophagus that was taken back to the Batcave.
+Penguin used this opportunity to smuggle his henchmen into the Batcave.
+In comparison to this the idea of a villain getting into the Batcave through unauthorized means was also used in the comics.
+In “The Thousand and One Trophies of Batman” (Detective Comics 158, April 1950) A villain called Dr. Doom hid in a sarcophagus that was taken back to the Batcave.

-With Batman’s plan working like a charm he and Robin follow Penguin on the Batcycle.
-The original Batcycle in the comics came with a sidecar, just like the Batcylce’s that were used in the TV Series and movie do.
+The original Batcycle in the comics came with a sidecar, just like the Batcycle’s that were used in the TV Series and this movie do.

-But after transferring over to the Batcopter at the airport, Riddler manages to knock them out of the sky with his one of his sky-writer missiles, which leaves them with no choice but to follow the united underworld on foot in the middle of rush hour.
-The idea of Batman running through the streets of Gotham City during rush hour, maybe a tongue in cheek reference to the absurdity of Batman of appearing in broad daylight.
-Because even during the “New Look” era Batman at times was still appearing in broad daylight.
+Batman running through the streets of Gotham City during rush hour maybe a tongue in cheek reference to the absurdity of Batman of appearing in broad daylight.
+Even in the “New Look” era Batman at times was still appearing in broad daylight.

-But although Batman and Robin arrive just as they’re leaving, the villains manage to get away yet again.
-The Dynamic Duo continues their relentless pursuit of the United Underworld, which culminates in a battle on the deck of a submarine, like the battle that their comic counterparts had with Tiger Shark in ‘Tiger Shark’ (Detective Comics #147, May 1949).
+The Dynamic Duo’s relentless pursuit of the United Underworld, culminates in a battle on the deck of a submarine, like the battle that their comic counterparts had with Tiger Shark in ‘Tiger Shark’ (Detective Comics #147, May 1949).